 19 October 2017

 Why put these rather than any other landscape?
 Why add them at all in fact!
-It is the shape of sky that interests here and moreover, I have spent 19 years looking at this shape of sky.
+It is the shape of sky that interests here and moreover within the context of studio practice, I have been observing these shapes from this window on and off for the past nineteen years during those important everyday intervals when there is time to simply stand and stare.
+With the radiance of light, an opportunity to document the physiography of this particular vista.

 Canon Powershot SX610HS